 My research focuses on how differences in political context across countries and over time impact the political behaviors of citizens operating in those contexts.
 I examine the linkage between macro-level contexts and micro-level individual behaviors, and so it touches on various themes in political behavior, public opinion, and political institutions.
 I am also interested in conducting survey research and exploring cutting-edge survey tools to answer various political science questions.
 More recently, I expand my research interest to politics and gender.

 Adhikari, Bimal, Jeffrey King, and Lie Philip Santoso.
 2025.
 "Ties that Bind?
 Women Leaders’ Voting Congruence in the United Nations General Assembly".
-Accepted at International Relations.
+Forthcoming in International Relations. [url]

 Santoso, Lie Philip.
 2024.
 "Who Cooperates with Whom?
 The Role of Day-to-Day Partisan Cooperation on Affective Polarization".
 Party Politics 31(4), 623-633. [url]